 January’s stone is Garnet.
 It signifies trust, friendship, and reliability.
 Garnet has different colors but the most popular has a warm, red color that makes it look like a pomegranate seed.
 It is also considered as an energy cleansing stone which helps boosts self-confidence and achieve balance in life.
 Garnet honors Sekhmet, the Egyptian goddess of war who was considered the most powerful goddess of Egypt.
 Most of the Garnet stones in the world are from Sri Lanka, Africa, and India.

-If you want to get some nice garnet-embedded jewelry, you might want to start with some lovely drop earrings.
+If you want to get some nice garnet-embedded jewelry, you might want to start with some lever back earrings.
 There are some options with sterling silver and gold plating, plus tiny garnets inside the design.
 Check them out here:

 February’s stone is Amethyst.
 It is a purple-colored stone, also known as the gem of fire.
 It was considered as unique and expensive as diamonds in ancient times.
 Up to the discovery of some very large deposits in Brazil, amethyst was considered to be the rarest gemstone.